Writing

 D. Mapping (see page 1 for an example)

-Start to write the essay referring to your outline.
+Start to write the essay referring to your outline and notes.

 Step 4.
 Editing